-Arena finances borrowers in a variety of industries.
-However, if industry segments in which Arena has a concentration of investments experience adverse economic or business conditions, loan delinquencies, default rates or write-downs in those segments may increase and could materially adversely affect Arena, and accordingly, adversely affect the financial condition and/or profitability of Westaim.
+The Arena Group finances borrowers in a variety of industries.
+However, if industry segments in which the Arena Group has a concentration of investments experience adverse economic or business conditions, loan delinquencies, default rates or write-downs in those segments may increase and could materially adversely affect the Arena Group, and accordingly, adversely affect the financial condition and/or profitability of Westaim.